troessner/articles/lessons-learned-from-some-of-the-best-ruby-codesbases-part-3.md

 Welcome to the second part of the series (you can find the first part [here](https://tech.blacklane.com/2016/04/23/lessons-learned-from-some-of-the-best-ruby-codebases-part-1/)).

-Let's dive right into it and look at some other highly interesting gems [Mutant](https://github.com/mbj/mutant) uses.
+We'll continue to look at some other highly interesting gems [Mutant](https://github.com/mbj/mutant) uses.

+Initially I had planned to cover multiple gems again, but after starting to look into the [IceNine](https://github.com/dkubb/ice_nine) gem I realized that this was big enough for an own blog post.

 ### [IceNine](https://github.com/dkubb/ice_nine)